ChrisTimperley/Wallace.jl/tutorials/language.md

 be replaced by a space, transforming the multi-line string into a single line one.
 In both cases, the leading indent and trailing white space on each line are removed.

-For example, the line-break preserving operator when used on the following multi-line
+##### Line-Break Preserving
-string:
+The line-break preserving operator when used on the following multi-line string:
 ```
 lines_preserved: |
   First line